How Charlize Theron and Madonna are Giving Back Amid COVID-19 Pandemic

 Theron's foundation, along with CARE and the Entertainment Industry Foundation (EIF), are calling upon other influential women and organizations to join this critical cause to provide safe spaces and lifesaving programs for women in need.

-Meanwhile, Madonna has teamed up with Cash Warren’s Pair of Thieves and Michael Rubin, JAY-Z and Meek Mill’s REFORM to provide masks for those that are incarcerated.
-"The hard truth is we need to stop #COVID19 from spreading inside of prisons if we want to stop it from spreading outside of prison. #NoPrisonPandemic," reads the team's mission statement.

-Theron and Madonna aren't the only ones giving back.
+Wright and Theron aren't the only ones giving back.
 Check out the other celebrities and major companies assisting those in need.

 CELEBRITY DONATIONS